MarkFicht/reflex-game/README.md

 * Sass
 * React Router
 * Firebase
-* HTML, JS
+* HTML, JS, and other..

 ## Further idea for development

 I will add consistent layout and better colors.
-Music in background.
 Possibility to choose theme for user.
 Score board.
 And more a little details :). <br />
-For mechanism in JS, fix all bugs, like problems with 1 or 3 users in database.
-Redirections problems, etc.<br />
-Implementation of the target mechanism game, where player must perform the appropriate click sequences.